Disposing of Hazardous Waste

 - Crocidolite (Blue Asbestos)

-Chrysolite is the only type to come under the serpentine group, which incidentally is the most lethal.
+Chrysolite is the only type to come under the serpentine group, which incidentally is the most toxic.

-Its form is typically formed of curly fibres and sheet crystals.
+Its form is commonly formed of curly fibres and sheet crystals.

 The remaining five come under the Amphibole group which have different fibres, often described as needle-shaped.

-Although not as toxic as serpentine-based asbestos, they are still considered as being highly dangerous.
+Although not as toxic as serpentine-based asbestos, they are still viewed as being highly dangerous.